ElCholoGamer/advent-of-code-rust/README.md

-# aoc-rust
+# advent-of-code-rust

-Solutions for [Advent of Code](https://adventofcode.com) written in Rust.
+Solutions for [Advent of Code](https://adventofcode.com) written in Rust, as well as some helper functions and structs.